Agents API

 We’ll assume that you have already covered the basics of Solvers, Tools, and Agents (please review those articles as required before proceeding).

-Sequences of solvers often need to store and manipulate shared state.
+Sequences of solvers executing against a sample often need to store and manipulate shared state.
 Further, tools may often want their own persistent state (or groups of tools may want to share state).
-This can be accomplished in Inspect using the Store, which provides a scoped scratchpad for arbitrary values.
+This can be accomplished in Inspect using the Store, which provides a sample-scoped scratchpad for arbitrary values.

 The core of the Store interface is: